 Generating a test scenario from a use case is one of the key activities when executing the following:

 Developers can generate test scenarios as part of regression testing to validate bug fixes and enhancements that have not broken existing software behavior.
-Test scenario provides a step-by-step description of the behavior of a software system.
+The test scenario provides a detailed description of the behavior of a software system.

-Test scenario is derived from functional specification and essential for unit testing (class testing), integration testing (module or component level), and system testing.
-It can be used to write test cases which are then executed by testers
+The test scenario is derived from functional specifications and is essential for unit testing (class testing), integration testing (module or component level), and system testing.
+It can be used to write test cases, which are then executed by testers.

 What Do We Get From Test Scenario?